eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 price.
 Why such negligence?
 If cycles *do* arise, we expect market participants, anticipating such cycles, would act to profit off of these cycles in a way that should reduce them.
-Buy late in the inflation cycle, sell, late in the deflation cycle, etc.
+Buy late in the inflation cycle, sell, late in the deflation cycle, etc.  This would show up in our model via the partial derivatives including externalities.

 Notably though, we only expect this to happen because it does not require the coordination of market participants: each